BensThoughts/zero-rabbit/README.md

 # Zero Rabbit

+Zero Rabbit provides an abstraction over amqplib.
+It is fairly well developed however if you find any issues with it please open them up on the github page.
+I am actively maintaining this and would like to make it as resilient as possible.

 The feature that Zero Rabbit implements that I have not seen in any other RabbitMQ client library is the ability to control which channel you publish/consume on.
 This is very important for applications that need to listen to more than one queue at a time.

-Otherwise Zero Rabbit mostly just provides an abstraction over amqplib.
-It is fairly well developed however if you find any issues with it please open them up on the github page.
-I am actively maintaining this and would like to make it as resilient as possible.

 # Config